-Problem 3.
-Using the techniques of LSI discussed above-applied to the word count matrix X, and keeping the first 7 principal components-write a function that takes in the path to a single State of the Union address speech and returns a tuple of the addresses that are most and least similar to speech.
-For Ronald Reagan's 1984 speech, your output should be as follows: ('1988-Reagan', '1946-Truman').
-Be sure to format the strings accordingly.
+Problem 2.
+Using the techniques of LSI discussed above-applied to the word count matrix X, and keeping the first 7 principal components-write a function that takes in the path to a speech and returns a tuple of the most and least similar speeches.
+Test your answer on Ronald Reagan's 1984 speech.